javascript-source/Beat-mod/README.md

  # Beat-mod...
-Download files and then extract the zip it has the mod install and loader.
+Download zip mainand then extract the zip it has the mod install and loader.